The Respect for Marriage Act Does Less for Religious Liberty Than Meets the Eye

 All exempt employees, except for doctors, teachers, and lawyers, must meet a minimum weekly salary test to be deemed an exempt employee.

-All employees who make less than $844 per week (or $43,888 per year) are classified as nonexempt employees and thus eligible to receive overtime pay under FLSA.
-On January 1, 2025, the minimum salary threshold increases again to $1,128 per week (or $58,656 per year).
+All employees who make less than $455 per week (or $35,568 per year) are classified as nonexempt employees and thus eligible to receive overtime pay under FLSA.
+(Editor’s Note: Scheduled increases by the DOL to the minimum salary threshold for exempt employees in 2024, 2025, and beyond were vacated by a Texas federal court in November of 2024.)

 Unless the employees are doctors, teachers (not daycare teachers), or lawyers, their duties are irrelevant and they are classified as nonexempt when they fall below this minimum salary threshold.
 The amount may not be prorated for part-time employees.